karbassi/mastery-curriculum/README.md

 ## Instructions

-1. Work through the numbered modules (beginning with `/1_hello_world`).
+1. Work through the numbered chapters (beginning with `/1_hello_world`).

-2. Work through a module.
+2. Work through a chapter.

-3. When you've absorbed the content of the module thoroughly, [get the quiz](#get-a-quiz).
+3. When you've absorbed the content of the chapter thoroughly, [get the quiz](#get-a-quiz).

 4. Complete the quiz.
 Instructions [here](#how-to-complete-a-quiz).

 5. If you get stuck and can't complete a quiz, contact @maryrosecook on Slack and she give you feedback to help you learn what you need to complete the quiz.

-6. Once the quiz is complete, continue to the next module.
+6. Once the quiz is complete, continue to the next chapter.

-Your aim is to get through all the modules, but you only move on from a module once you've completed the quiz.
+Your aim is to get through all the chapters, but you only move on from a chapter once you've completed the quiz.

 ## How to complete a quiz